KokiSecurityLab/CySA-Study-Notes/Technical_Paper_023.md

 ## Summary Digest
 This technical paper introduces a deterministic approach to generative artificial intelligence governance by translating unverified hallucination risks into identifiable structural mass parameters.
 Grounded in CISSP Domain 3 and advanced CCSP cloud protection guidelines, this architecture operationalizes rigorous data-grounding techniques.
 By modeling factual metadata as a gravitational anchor, the system programmatically identifies ungrounded, probabilistic data streams as floating, zero-gravity anomalies.

 Rather than processing language generation outputs based on unverified token-probability optimization, this methodology filters all runtime inferences through an active verification pipeline leveraging Retrieval-Augmented Generation (RAG).
-By routing incoming vector streams through a specialized policy evaluation engine and applying semantic density scoring, the architecture programmatically intercepts information drift prior to finalization.
+By routing incoming vector streams through a specialized policy validation structure and applying semantic density scoring, the architecture programmatically intercepts information drift prior to finalization.
 This optimization transforms an unguided utility into an audit-compliant, highly secure verification enclave.

 ---
 ### 1. Behavioral Anomaly Risks